wethera/armtest/README.md

     - Specify a SSH public key, and that will be used in all VM's.
     - See [section below](#trouble-with-ssh) for instructions on creating an SSH key if you do not have one.

-3. Azure NetApp Files whitelist and RP Registration
+3. Azure NetApp Files whitelist and RP registration

-Deploying ANF resources currently requires a whitelisting and registration process, outlined below:
+ - Deploying ANF resources currently requires a whitelisting and registration process, outlined below:
 [Azure NetApp Files Whitelist and Registration](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register)

 ## Deploy the ARM templates